Classroom Visits

 Our approach

-Our school program utilizes a peer-to-peer teaching model.
-This means that our U of T Trash Team volunteers, comprised mainly of undergraduate and graduate students, design and lead lessons in grade 5 classrooms in the Toronto area.
+Our school program utilizes a student-to-student teaching model with our team of university students delivering lessons to grade 4-6 classrooms in the Toronto area.
 Our lessons include a series of STEM-based activities.

 Our team of instructors